Laragear/Turnstile/README.md

 })
 ```

-You can have access to the Cloudflare Turnstile Challenge object through the `challenge()` method.
+You can have access to the Cloudflare Turnstile Challenge object through the `challenge()` method, plus additional helpers for the Challenge instance itself.
 For example, you may use it to double-check if the action is equal to something you expect.

 ```php
 use App\Models\Comment;